Evaluating Black-Box Vulnerabilities with Wasserstein-Constrained Data Perturbations: Explaining models via Wasserstein projection

+In the binary classification setting, we are going to compute the portion of predicted 1's, $\mathrm{PP1}$.
+Concerning the multi-class classification task explored in the image dataset, with $q$ different categories, we consider the average positive classification within each class $j$, that is $\mathrm{PP1_j}$, for $j=1, \ldots, q$:

-Analyzing the evolution of these measures with respect to $\tau$ gives us some information on the learned outputs.
+Analyzing the evolution of these measures with respect to calibration parameter provides insight into the learned outputs.
 We can understand which variable produces the increase or decrease of labels equal to 1 in the case of classification.
-Plots of \eqref{eq:pp1} are going to highlight the influence that a covariate had for the decision rule.
+Plotting the explainability measure in \eqref{eq:pp1} highlights the influence that a covariate had for the decision rule.

-In the regression case, the evolution of the mean criteria indicates how a change in a specific feature affects the output.
-The variance criteria on the other hand, shows stability with respect to projection of the dataset.

-It is important to note that measurements such as Mean Squared Error, accuracy or any error metric are not possible to compute in such experiments, since we have no true labels.
-We are creating a new dataset, so there are no associated response to these new data points.
+In particular, the monotonicity of the response with respect to the stress parameter $\tau$ provides a meaningful and interpretable signal of how model predictions evolve under controlled shifts.
+In this context, we interpret a feature as having a positive influence when its associated response curve increases with $\tau$.
+Furthermore, the relative position of the curves provides a notion of importance, as features whose curves consistently lie above others induce larger changes in the model output and can therefore be interpreted as more influential.